maxvfischer/DIY-CNC-machine/README.md

 | OT_014   | Cable chain 1 meter              | 2      | ![cable_chain_1000_mm](./images/parts/cable_chain_1000_mm.jpg) | Encapsulate cables         |
 | OT_015   | 698zz bearing                    | 18     | ![698zz_bearing](./images/parts/698zz_bearing.jpg)             | Ilders for HTD5M belt      |

-## Build the CNC machine
+# Build the CNC machine
 This section covers how all the parts is put together to build the CNC machine.

 All the measurements, distances etc can be found in the main project Fusion 360 CAD design that is included when buying Ivan's blueprints.
 The blueprints can be bought here for just \$25: [https://ivanmiranda.com/products/3d-printed-cnc](https://ivanmiranda.com/products/3d-printed-cnc)

-### Build the main frame
+## Main frame

-#### Cut out holes in the 900 mm profiles
+### Cut out holes in the 900 mm profiles
 The main frame consists of two separate frames, the lower and the upper frame.
-The two frames are keep everything together using threaded rods, washers and nuts.
+The two frames are kept together using threaded rods, washers and nuts.
 To enable the threaded rods to slide through the aluminium profiles, holes needed to be drilled.

-First, a marker was used to indicate where all the holes were going.
+First, a sharpie was used to indicate where all the holes were going.
 This was done by using a set square and a penn.
 A bradawl and a hammer were then used to make indentations at the center of the holes.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_1.jpg)

-A 9 mm drill-bit and a bench drill was used to drill the holes.
+A 9 mm drill-bit and a bench drill was used to drill the holes straight through the profiles.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_2.jpg)

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_3.jpg)

 To be able to access the nuts and tight them with a socket wrench, some holes (facing outwards) needed to be enlarged.
-This was done by first marking all the holes that should be enlarged.
+A sharpie was used to mark all the holes that needed to be enlarged.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_4.jpg)

 A step drill was then used to enlarge the holes holes to 20 mm.
-A tip is to measure the size of your socket wrench and keep the holes as small as possible, while you're still able to tight the nuts.
+A tip is to measure the size of your socket wrench and keep the holes as small as possible, while you're still able to tighten the nuts.
 To be able to see which step you're aiming for on the step drill, attach a small piece of masking tape on the step above.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_5.jpg)